Sean Sobers

 Sean Sobers is a Trinidad and Tobago politician.
 He has been the United National Congress (UNC) member of parliament representing the Tabaquite parliamentary constituency since 2025.
 He currently serves as Minister of Foreign and Caricom Affairs.

 Career

 Sobers served as a senator for the UNC.
 In the 2020 Trinidad and Tobago general election, he was the UNC candidate in San Fernando West.

 In the 2025 Trinidad and Tobago general election, he was elected in Tabaquite.
-On 3 May 2025 he was appointed Minister of Foreign and Caricom Affairs in the Persad-Bissessar administration.
+On 3 May 2025 he was appointed Minister of Foreign and Caricom Affairs in the second Persad-Bissessar administration.